andreamoleri/DataArchitecture/README.md

 The fundamental elements in the write-read process are partition keys and clustering keys, as these regulate which node the data is on and how data is grouped and organized within each partition.
 When the coordinator node receives a write request, it determines which nodes in the cluster are responsible for replicating the data for the specified key in the write request (based on configurations: not necessarily all nodes).
 The coordinator node determines the replica node by taking the partition key of the data, applying hash functions, also known as partition functions, from which it obtains a 64-bit token identifying the node where the data is stored (sharding).
 The coordinator node then forwards the write request to these replica nodes.
 The replica node then executes the following steps:

-1. **Commit Log**: When data is written to a node, it is initially stored in the commit log, ensuring recovery of the write in case of node failure.
+1. **Commit Logs:** when data is written to a node, it is initially stored in a commit log, ensuring recovery of the write in case of node failure.
-2. **Memtable**: A copy of the data is then stored in the memtable, making it accessible for future reads or updates without accessing the disk.
+2. **Memtable:** a copy of the data is then stored in the memtable, making it accessible for future reads or updates without accessing the disk.
-3. **Row Cache**: If the row cache is active and contains an earlier version of the row, it is invalidated and replaced with the new data.
+3. **Row Cache:** if the row cache is active and contains an earlier version of the row, it is invalidated and replaced with the new data.
-4. **SSTables**: Cassandra monitors the size of the memtable.
+4. **SSTables:** cassandra monitors the size of the memtable.
 When it reaches a predefined threshold, the data is written to SSTables (on disk).
 When several columns of the same row are updated in separate write operations, multiple SSTable files are created.
-5. **Hinted Handoff**: If the coordinator detects that a node is unresponsive during a write, it sends hints to the nearest node of the destination node, which temporarily stores the data until the target node is back online.
+5. **Hinted Handoff:** if the coordinator detects that a node is unresponsive during a write, it sends hints to the nearest node of the destination node, which temporarily stores the data until the target node is back online.

 #### Data Reading

 When the coordinator node receives a read request, it determines the replica nodes responsible for the specified partition key.
 The read request is then sent to the appropriate replica nodes.
 The coordinator node can use several consistency levels to determine how many replicas should respond before returning the data.
 The following steps outline the process:

-1. **Row Cache**: The read operation starts by checking the row cache if enabled.
+1. **Row Cache:** the read operation starts by checking the row cache if enabled.
 The cache is used to store frequently accessed rows and provides the fastest read option.
-2. **Memtable**: If the requested data is not in the row cache, the memtable is checked.
+2. **Memtable:** if the requested data is not in the row cache, the memtable is checked.
 The memtable contains recent write operations and ensures the latest data is accessible without disk access.
-3. **SSTables**: If the data is not in the memtable, Cassandra looks for it in the SSTables.
+3. **SSTables:** if the data is not in the memtable, Cassandra looks for it in the SSTables.
 SSTables are immutable and stored on disk, providing persistent storage for data.
-4. **Bloom Filter**: To avoid unnecessary disk access, a Bloom filter is used to determine the likelihood that the requested data is in a specific SSTable.
+4. **Bloom Filter:** to avoid unnecessary disk access, a Bloom filter is used to determine the likelihood that the requested data is in a specific SSTable.
-5. **Key Cache**: The key cache is checked to locate the row within the SSTable quickly.
+5. **Key Cache:** the key cache is checked to locate the row within the SSTable quickly.
-6. **Merge Results**: The data is read from all relevant SSTables and merged to provide the final result.
+6. **Merge Results:** the data is read from all relevant SSTables and merged to provide the final result.
 This process ensures that the most recent and consistent data is returned to the client.

 Cassandra's architecture ensures high availability, fault tolerance, and scalability through its distributed nature, replication strategies, and efficient data management protocols.
 It allows users to manage consistency and availability trade-offs, making it suitable for various use cases requiring fast and reliable data access.